Late Filing, Payment Penalties

 Penalty for Filing a Tax Return Late

-Wondering whether or not you will face federal penalties for not filing your tax return by Tax Day?
+What happens if you file your return late?
+Will you face federal penalties for not filing your tax return by Tax Day?
 Review the information below:

-- When penalties apply: If you owe taxes and do not file a tax return or extension on time.
-You will incur a late filing penalty and/or late tax payment penalties including IRS interest.
-Thus, file either a tax return or tax extension by Tax Day - even if you can't pay any taxes due by Tax Day - as that would eliminate the late filing penalty which is generally greater than the late tax payment penalty.
-An extension only extends to tax deadline until October 15 October 17, 2022; it does not extend the tax payment due date.
+- When IRS penalties apply: If you owe taxes and do not file a tax return or extension on time, you will incur a late filing penalty and/or late tax payment penalties including IRS interest.
+Thus, file either a tax return or tax extension by Tax Day - even if you can't pay any taxes then - as that would eliminate the late filing penalty which is generally greater than the late tax payment penalty.
+An extension only extends to tax deadline until on or around October 15; it does not extend the tax payment due date.
 You may face penalties if you file your return or tax extension on time, but do not pay the taxes you owe by the tax deadline.

-- When penalties generally don't apply: If you are expecting a tax refund and do not file a tax return on time.
+- When IRS penalties generally don't apply: If you are expecting a tax refund and do not file a tax return on time, there are no penalties.
 As long as you file your return within three years, you will get the full amount of your refund unless you owe taxes from a previous year or other debt and the IRS or state offsets it.

+Once the e-file deadline passes, it is too late to file taxes online, but it is not too late to file taxes on paper forms and mail them in.
 Remember that the penalties for not filing a tax return or a tax extension are higher than not paying taxes owed.
-The penalty for not filing on time is 4.5-5% per month of the tax amount owed, plus interest, versus a late payment penalty of 0.5% per month, plus interest.
+The penalty for not filing on time is 4.5-5% per month of the tax amount owed, plus interest imposed by the IRS, versus a late payment penalty of 0.5% per month, plus interest.
 Therefore, it's better to e-file your tax return or a tax extension and pay as much taxes as you can afford than not filing at all.

 If you are only late to file, meaning you have paid your due tax, then the maximum late filing penalty is applied at 5%.
 If you are late to file and pay, then your late filing penalty is reduced by the late payment penalty, resulting in a penalty of 4.5%.
 If you are only late to pay, meaning you have filed a tax extension or return but did not pay, then you would only face a penalty of 0.5%.
 These penalties will increase over time, up to a maximum of 25% of your unpaid taxes.